 The second is that it will undoubtedly make your accounting life easier!

 Related: Key Figures for Evaluating an Investment Property

 When you set up your books (you can do this in excel or with the help of software like Quickbooks) you want to do it right the first time.
 This can be a time-consuming task.

 However, Landlord Studio does offer a solution to this.
 You can quickly and easily set up detailed accounts in the app to track property income, outgoing expenses, and store all your supporting documents in the same place.

-Using the Landlord Studio app means you can update your accounts quickly whilst on the go.
+Using the Landlord Studio app allows you to update your accounts quickly whilst on the go.
 You can easily reconcile your bank transactions, digitize receipts at the point of sale and ultimately save time and keep better more accurate accounts.

 This is another feature that makes the Landlord Studio excel.
 Using Landlord Studio you can quickly and easily digitize all your records and documents by simply taking a picture of them with your phone and then save them all in one place.